reiver/guide-onboarding/README.md

 ☐ Has the **new person** had the pre-existing **team demo meetings** added to their schedule?

 ☐ Has the **new person** had any **other** pre-existing **team meetings** added to their schedule?

+☐ Did all the meetings & training that was scheduled for the **new person** happen?

+☐ Has the **new person** been integrated into their team, and start doing actual work?